taylorjg/TicTacToePlay/README.md

   * ~~Add a REST endpoint to calculate the computer's move and detect the end of the game~~
   * ~~Add error handling (of the REST call)~~
   * ~~Add a background image to the grid~~
+  * Randomly choose which player starts
+  * Add support for keyboard navigation
+  * Add an animation re the outcome of the game

 ### Phase 2